Blog

 Finally, polish for publication.
 Add captions for accessibility, background music or b-roll, if appropriate, and do a final review to make sure the video does what your learning objective says it should.

-Step 4: Publish and share the video
+Step 5: Publish and share the video

 Let's say you need to track completion rates for compliance reporting.
 Then you should publish your video in an LMS or comparable system that can be reported and audited.
 If your measurement goal is tied to daily work, consider distributing as an xAPI or mp4 in the flow of work: an intranet, a Slack channel, or wherever your team actually operates.

-Step 5: Iterate on your content
+Step 6: Iterate on your content

 A common mistake I see with video training production is spending too much time trying to get the video "just right" before getting any feedback.

-That's why I recommend treating training videos like a product you're shipping.
-Aim for an MVP and get it in front of your target audience early.
+Carve out time for a pilot.
+Gather together a small group of your target audience for a session where you watch them go through the video.
+See what lands, where they pause and rewatch, or where they have questions.
 You might be surprised at the feedback you receive, and grateful that you didn't spend more time refining b-roll footage that everyone said was distracting.

 How to create an employee training video with AI